danielmccluskey/CT40XX-Week-2-Tutorial/CT40XX-Week-2-Tutorial-1-PythonFromVisualStudio.md

 Running either of these will execute our `.py` file!

 # Creating your own `.py` file
-Move onto the next tutorial
+Move onto the next tutorial which will qucikly go over how to create your own `.py` file.